I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemui2-hidestandardui.md

 <p>Display all standard property sheet UI.</p>

 <p>Return E_NOTIMPL, regardless of the value of <i>dwMode</i>.</p>

-<p> </p>

-<p>If the <code>IPrintOemUI2::HideStandardUI</code> method indicates to the driver that all standard property sheets should be hidden, the driver omits calls to compstui.dll (see <a href="NULL">Pscript Components</a>) to add the standard property sheets.
-A UI plug-in must implement at least one custom property sheet UI if <code>IPrintOemUI2::HideStandardUI</code> returns S_OK.</p>

-<p>When the printer has multiple UI plug-ins installed, the driver calls UI plug-ins in the order they were installed, until one of them returns S_OK, or until all of the UI plug-ins have been called and none of them returned S_OK.
-The former case indicates to the driver that the standard property sheet UI should be hidden.
-The latter case indicates to the driver that the standard property sheet UI should be displayed.</p>

-<p>This method is supported in Windows Vista for Pscript 5 and Unidrv plug-ins, and in Windows XP only for Pscript5 plug-ins.</p>

-<p>Within the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548548">DrvDocumentPropertySheets</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548542">DrvDevicePropertySheets</a> DDIs when pPSUIInfo--&gt;Reason is set to PROPSHEETUI_REASON_INIT, the driver calls the <code>IPrintOemUI2::HideStandardUI</code> method to ask the UI plug-in about user interface requests.
-This method can respond in any of four ways: </p>

-<p>Hide standard document property sheet UI.</p>

-<p>Hide standard device property sheet UI.</p>

-<p>Hide all standard property sheet UI.</p>

-<p>Do not hide any standard property sheet UI.</p>

-<p>The following table summarizes how the <code>IPrintOemUI2::HideStandardUI</code> method would respond in each of these situations.</p>

-<p>Hide standard document property sheet UI.
-The plug-in implements its own document property sheet UI.</p>

-<p>If <i>dwMode</i> == OEMCUIP_DOCPROP, return S_OK; otherwise return E_NOTIMPL.</p>

-<p>Hide standard device property sheet UI.
-The plug-in implements its own device property sheet UI.</p>

-<p>If <i>dwMode</i> == OEMCUIP_PRNPROP, return S_OK; otherwise return E_NOTIMPL.</p>

-<p>Hide all standard property sheet UI.
-The plug-in implements its own document property sheet and device property sheet UI.</p>

-<p>Return S_OK, regardless of the value of <i>dwMode</i>.</p>

-<p>Display all standard property sheet UI.</p>

-<p>Return E_NOTIMPL, regardless of the value of <i>dwMode</i>.</p>

-<p> </p>

 <p>If the <code>IPrintOemUI2::HideStandardUI</code> method indicates to the driver that all standard property sheets should be hidden, the driver omits calls to compstui.dll (see <a href="NULL">Pscript Components</a>) to add the standard property sheets.
 A UI plug-in must implement at least one custom property sheet UI if <code>IPrintOemUI2::HideStandardUI</code> returns S_OK.</p>